tianhongbo/controller/README.md

 # controller
-tThis is a controller written by Go to create, delete a Android emulator based Android SDK on Mac OS, Linux Desktop, or Linux Server.
+This is a controller written by Go to create, delete a Android emulator based Android SDK on Mac OS, Linux Desktop, or Linux Server.

 # setup
 AWS EC2: free tier (t2.micro)